vboyev-MSFT/defender-docs/defender-endpoint/defender-endpoint-demonstration-cloud-delivered-protection.md

 ### Scenario

+1. Download and extract the [zipped folder that contains the test file](https://go.microsoft.com/fwlink/?linkid=2298135).
+The password is *infected*.

+   > [!IMPORTANT]
-1. Download the [test file](https://go.microsoft.com/fwlink/?linkid=2298135).
-Important: The test file isn't malicious, it's just a harmless file simulating a virus.
+   > The test file isn't malicious, it's just a harmless file simulating a virus.

 2. If you see file blocked by Microsoft Defender SmartScreen, select on "View downloads" button.